Counted Out

 Dan Meyer

 A math teacher and advocate for better math instruction.
-After earning his doctorate from Stanford University in math education, he became the Chief Academic Officer at Desmos where he explores the future of math, technology, and learning.
+After earning his doctorate from Stanford University in math education, he served as Chief Academic Officer at Desmos, making digital math tools more accessible and engaging for students.
+He continues to shape the future of math, technology, and learning as the VP of User Growth at Amplify.

 Emmanuel Schanzer